marawanokasha/fhv_paper_code/src/03_get_util_data/README.md

 ### Purpose

-Reads from the elasticsearch database and writes out the following information to pickle files to be use later:
+Reads from the elasticsearch database and writes out the following information to pickle files to be used later:

  - Names of sections, classes and subclasses
  - list of valid classes and subclasses that meet the minimum number of documents limit